 Awestruck by the tranquil beauty of the Jatite world, Hank managed to look up.
 "Was...?"

 "Yes.
 This is our planet now."

 The clicking noise sounded again, and the light fields grayed into a terrestrial epitaph.
 The Eden that had once been Jate resembled a necropolis.
-Over time, the Jatites' C02 emissions had reached critical mass.
+Over time, the order of nature, with all of its wondrous truths and indifferences, had taken a destructive path as the Jatites' C02 emissions reached critical mass.
 Their remaining cities were swarmed by giant sea walls.
 Oceans became so acidic, marine life was destroyed, giving way to smaller, poisonous creatures that fed on massive beds of burnish ocean algae throughout the natural selection process.
-Slowly, rain forests took hold in frigid zones as new species of trees evolved before decomposing on a rapidly dying world.
+Slowly, rain forests took hold in once frigid zones as new species of trees evolved before decomposing on a rapidly dying world.
 Natural food sources became scarce; synthetic alternatives were no longer capable of sustaining life.
 Jatite skin -- once caramel-colored and sleek -- evolved into a dense, scale-like casing as protection against the excessive heat.

 Feeling a sudden weakness in his knees, Hank slid onto a kitchen chair and stared at the images, vaguely aware that Noah had stood up on his hind legs and pawed at the table to get a closer view.
 "Our METI signals," he muttered.
 "They brought you to our planet."

 Hank knew the intricate METI ciphers sent into space utilized a combination of mathematical and scientific concepts to create signals of greetings that revealed life on earth and its inhabitants.
 Included were samplings of contributions by some of the leading scientists and their respective fields.
 He was among those chosen.